 Starting a business in the highly competitive vintage fashion industry requires a few basic ingredients to, eventually, stand out from the crowd: excellent technical knowledge of garments, an insatiable curiosity to go treasure hunting for unique pre-owned clothes, the ability to separate “the wheat from the chaff”, enough patience to dig for hours to find vintage gems (or not…) through the local charity shops and flea markets, an appetite for travel, resilience, a strong head for business, but above all, a real passion for garments and fabrics.

 Pauline Cappelen, a state-of-the-art vintage hunter, is one of these persons.
-Back in 2015, she launched ADORNMENT, an e-commerce platform which curates and sells qualitative and unique pre-loved garments.
+Back in 2015, she launched ADORNMENT, an e-commerce platform that curates and sells qualitative and unique pre-loved garments.

-We reached out to ask her to tell us more about her business, how to treasure hunt to find unique pre-owned clothes, and, of course, her favourite flea markets.
+We reached out to ask her to tell us more about her business, how to treasure hunt to find unique pre-owned clothes, and, of course, her favorite flea markets.

 Hello Pauline.
 Could you first tell us a little bit more about you?
 When and how did you fall in love with antique & vintage garments for the first time?

 I have always been very passionate about garments and items that have a unique charisma.
 But the first item that I can remember that I was intrigued by was a royal blue glass box with gold frames that my grandmother had in her bathroom.
 I couldn’t open it so I would imagine all sorts of things in there.
 It was beautiful, mystical and so unpractical.
 Since then I have been hooked.

 How did the ADORNMENT adventure begin?
 What is your mission, your philosophy?

 We believe in different personalities and unique individuals.
 What someone chooses to wear can tell a lot about a person.
 Our mission is, therefore, to provide our unique customers with unique garments that bring forward their personality and in addition cause no harm to the environment.
 Fast trends or fashion is nothing for us.